Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: Vector approximate message passing

 In the next step, we notice that because $m_{\bm \beta \to \delta}$ is Gaussian and the likelihood based on the copy of $\bm \beta$ is Gaussian too, the belief $b(\bm \beta^*)$ is also approximated using a Gaussian distribution with a covariance matrix that is proportional to the identity matrix \citep{rangan2019vector,irga}.
 The corresponding approximating density is:

 Simply computing the moments of this distribution requires inverting a $K\times K$ matrix.
-However, the formula for these moments can be written in a different way so as to avoid inverting such a matrix by decomposing $\bm X$ using the SVD of $\bm X = \bm U \bm D \bm V'$.
+However, the formula for these moments can be written in a different way so as to avoid inverting such a matrix by decomposing $\bm X$ using the singular value decomposition (SVD) of $\bm X = \bm U \bm D \bm V'$.
 The corresponding mean and variance are then given by:

 These expressions require only the inversion of diagonal matrices and are thus computationally cheap to implement.

 Finally, we set:

 Repeating steps (\ref{eq:first}) to (\ref{eq: finalstep}) $S$ times yields the approximate posterior which is $\mathcal{N}(\overline{\bm \beta}^{(S)}, s^{(S)} \bm I_K)$.
 In practice, we stop iterating the algorithm if $||\overline{\bm \beta}^{(j)} - \overline{\bm \beta}^{(j-1)}||^2$ is smaller than a certain threshold close to zero.
 This algorithm shows good convergence properties, is computationally fast and has been shown to work well empirically.